kubearmor/KubeArmor/getting-started/deployment_guide.md

 This guide assumes you have access to a [k8s cluster](support_matrix.md).
 If you want to try non-k8s mode, for instance systemd mode to protect/audit containers or processes on VMs/bare-metal, check [here](kubearmor_vm.md).

+If you're deploying kubearmor on GKE autopilot follow the instructions provide with [GKE Autopilot Installation Guide](kubearmor_installation_on_gke_autopilot.md)

 Check the [KubeArmor support matrix](support_matrix.md) to verify if your platform is supported.

 ## Install KubeArmor